 SAM best practices

-Companies and organizations need an effective and efficient way to harness all of this technology, stay up to date with required software updates, ensure compliance, reduce their exposure to potential security risks – for example, some shadow IT systems -- and protect their technology investment.
+Companies need an effective and efficient way to harness all of this technology, stay up to date with required software updates, ensure compliance, reduce their exposure to potential cybersecurity risks – for example, some shadow IT systems -- and protect their technology investment.
 They also need an effective way to monitor asset usage.
-IT assets that are sitting idle, aren’t being used properly, or are lost or stolen affect the bottom line.
-A report released by Deloitte states that “companies can end up spending twice as much as they need to on their software assets because they don’t have an accurate picture of their software landscape.”
+IT assets that are sitting idle, aren't being used properly, or are lost or stolen affect the bottom line.

-Shadow IT, a term that describes technology that has been added to an organization’s system outside of official channels and subsequently isn’t managed by its IT team, can offer work-around solutions when time is of the essence.
-However, “though these solutions may help to optimize employee workflows, shadow IT can also put organizations and their data at greater risk,” says Gabe Honesto, a blogger for SoftwareOne, in a Dec.
-5, 2019, article (“SAM and Shadow IT”).
+Shadow IT, a term that describes technology that has been added to an organization's system outside of official channels and subsequently isn't managed by its IT team puts organizations and their data at great risk.

 If a company isn't aware that a department or individual is using a particular application, its IT department can't properly manage it, and potential risks can become major breaches.
 Companies also may face such consequences as loss of intellectual property, missed procurement savings, and increased licensing costs.
 Software asset management promotes the disclosure of all applications used by a company at any given time, which in turn also promotes greater accountability throughout the organization – and mitigates the risk of shadow IT.

 How is SAM implemented?